That's So Gloss: Background

 The magazine was founded by Sharanya Haridas, an undergraduate at the Indian Institute of Technology Madras.
 In November 2011, it was entered at the X-Biz Business Plan Competition sponsored by the Emerson Electric Company and conducted by the Indian Institute of Management Ahmedabad with the idea for “Gloss”.
 It was initially conceived as webzine exclusively for a teen demographic.
 The idea was a finalist and winner of over 60 teams worldwide.

 Business overview

 That's So Gloss! test-launched in the first half of 2012 with emerging bloggers as well as established writers such as Durjoy Datta and Rohini Rai.
 In April 2012, it was announced that it would be incubated in Toronto as part of the Ryerson University's Ryerson Digital Media Zone International Fellowship program.
 The decision to launch in Toronto was said to be taken keeping in mind the greater freedom awarded and resources available to youth-led start-ups in Canada as compared to India.
-Topics covered include style, health, beauty, relationships, academics, hobbies, spirit and other.
-The magazine had a team of writers across five Indian cities.